Loara High School: History

 Loara was established in 1962, with the first graduating class in 1965, and is one of eight comprehensive high schools within the district.

 In 1971, then-California governor and future U.S. President Ronald Reagan visited the Loara campus on a tour of the city of Anaheim.

 The school has recently undergone modernization under Bond Measure Z, which includes two gyms, a science building, and a math building.
 In 2006, the campus completed an extensive technology improvement plan.
 This includes the construction of the prototype for "Classroom of the Future," two technologically advanced rooms that were designed to model future prospects.

 Sammy Saxon is the school mascot.
 His appearance is typically depicted as a caricature of an Anglo-Saxon warrior.

 Academics

 Loara had one of the largest International Baccalaureate (IB) programs in Orange County.
 The IB program is no longer offered at Loara.
 Loara was authorized to offer the IB Diploma Programme in July 1999, the program is taught in English to 148 students.

 Athletics

-The school competes in the CIF-SS Golden West League.
+The school competes in the CIF-SS Garden Grove League.